-- Triage 1: Resuscitation (within 2 minutes) - Triage 2: Emergency (80% within 10 minutes) - Triage 3: Urgent (75% within 30 minutes) - Triage 4: Semi-urgent (70% within 60 minutes) - Triage 5: Non-urgent (70% within 120 minutes)
+- Triage 1: Resuscitation (within 2 minutes)\ - Triage 2: Emergency (80% within 10 minutes) - Triage 3: Urgent (75% within 30 minutes) - Triage 4: Semi-urgent (70% within 60 minutes) - Triage 5: Non-urgent (70% within 120 minutes)

 Time to treatment refers to the time between a patient's arrival at the ED and when their treatment began.
-Across triage categories 2 to 5, the percentage of patients whose treatment started on time showed a similar seasonal variation pattern.
-The October to December 2019 quarter had the lowest percentage of patients whose treatment started on time across triage categories 2 to 5 in October to December quarters over five years (Figure 5).
-The median time patients waited for treatment refers to the time from arrival at the ED in which half of patients began treatment.
-The waiting time for the other half of patients was either equal to this time or longer.
+The January to March 2020 quarter had the lowest percentage of patients whose treatment started on time for triage category 2 in January to March quarters over five years (Figure 5).

+The median time patients waited for treatment refers to the time from arrival at the ED in which half of the patients began treatment.
+The waiting time for the other half was either equal to this time or longer.
 The 90th percentile time gives a sense of the longest waiting times for treatment.
 It is the time from arrival by which 90% of patients received treatment.
-The waiting time for the remaining 10% of patients was equal to this time or longer.
+The waiting time for the remaining 10% of the patients was equal to this time or longer.

-The median and 90th percentile times patients waited for treatment remained relatively stable for triage category 2 in the five-year period.
-Similar seasonal variation was observed in the median and 90th percentile times across triage categories 3 to 5 (Figure 6, 7).
+The median and 90th percentile times patients waited for treatment remained relatively stable for triage category 2 over five years (Figures 6, 7).
+The January to March 2020 quarter had the lowest median and 90th percentile times patients waited for treatment for triage category 5 of any quarter in the five-year period (Figures 6, 7).